 Acne may be generally viewed as a superficial health problem affecting the body, but the real danger lies in acne’s ability to leave long-term scarring and harm a person’s mental health.
-It goes without saying that people are the most vulnerable when acne impacts their face - and most notably, the cheeks.
+It goes without saying that people are the most vulnerable when acne impacts parts of their face, like the neck, the chin, the noses - or most notably, the cheeks.

 Teens are especially prone to acne and its adverse consequences.
 Being in their formative years, they’re more vulnerable to developing anxieties and questioning their self-worth.
 We were all adolescents once, and we remember those frequent, anxious trips to the bathroom just to check our faces all too vividly.